listlessbird/poland-ai-ts-workshop/exercises/10-subagents/10.4-running-our-subagents/problem/readme.md

 ## The `while` loop

 Our main loop is a simple while loop that runs until we've taken 10 steps (to prevent infinite loops).
-It's very similar to the loop we had in the previous exercise.
+It's very similar to the loop we had in [previous exercises](/exercises/04-agents-and-workflows/04.3-creating-your-own-loop/problem/readme.md).

 ```ts
 // NOTE: We'll be using this to track the number of steps